 - Page layouts often look poorly on mobile devices because of the lack of design control.

-It’s a recipe for disaster, no pun intended WP Bakery.
+When certain elements disappear all of the sudden, it can frustrating.
 There is not much value in a content management system if content is not editable.
 If you’re like most website owners, you are expecting an easy way to manage content.
-Common complaints we hear others sharing is that third-party page builders are difficult to interact with.
-You have to know where everything is and what it all does.
+Common complaints we hear others sharing is that third-party page builders are difficult to interact with, long loading times, and inaccessible content editing screens.

 WordPress theme developers don’t always pay attention to performance, SEO, and Accessibility.
 Because of extra bloat, purchased WordPress themes can run slow and make it difficult for site owners to optimize their site.
 Overrides to the core programing of the theme are not easy to maintain.
 Most of the time, if you are using a marketplace theme because the web designer you hired advised doing so, they likely do not have the skillset or capabilities required to correct the issues.
 People that use purchased themes are usually DIY business owners, designers, marketers, or SEO professionals that are wrangling themes and plugins together to build a site.